METRO COUNCIL WORK SESSION - Business Tribune

 METRO COUNCIL WORK SESSION

-The June 17th Council Work Session will take place at the Metro Regional Center, 600 NE Grand Ave, Portland, OR 97232
+The June 24th Council work session will take place at the Metro Regional Center, 600 NE Grand Ave, Portland, OR 97232

 This will also be held virtually via Zoom – Webinar ID: 615 079 992: